Questions About Cello Lessons

 Which materials are necessary?

-Suzuki CD/mp3/SoundCloud App: Find a way to listen to the Suzuki repertoire every day.
-This could be in your car, in the kitchen during meal times, in your child’s bedroom so you can listen to it while playing, studying or before bedtime.
+- Suzuki recordings (CD, mp3 or SoundCloud app): Find a way to listen to the Suzuki recordings every day.
+This could be in your car, in the kitchen during meal times, anywhere you can listen while playing, studying or before bedtime.

-Suzuki books and other technique books as I determine necessary: Please, in respect to book authors, photocopied books in place of a purchased printed book is not acceptable.
+- Suzuki Book/Technique Books as I determine necessary: Please, in respect to book authors, photocopied books in place of a purchased printed book is not acceptable.

 Making the most of your cello lesson

 Arrive early: Plan to arrive a few minutes early.
 Arriving a little before provides time for your child to settle in to the musical environment.
 If the teacher is in another lesson, you may come in and wait quietly.

 Go barefoot!: Please remove shoes when you enter the studio and make sure your child is dressed in non-restrictive clothing so that we can move freely during our lesson.